Anthony Morelli

-Anthony Michael Morelli (born June 21, 1985) is a former American football quarterback.
-He was signed by the Arizona Cardinals as an undrafted free agent in 2008.
-He played college football at Penn State.
+Anthony Michael Morelli (born June 21, 1985) is an American former professional football player who was a quarterback in the Arena Football League (AFL).
+He played college football for the Penn State Nittany Lions under coach Joe Paterno.
+He was signed by the Arizona Cardinals of the National Football League (NFL) as an undrafted free agent in 2008.

-Morelli was a member of the San Jose SaberCats, Milwaukee Iron, Omaha Nighthawks and Pittsburgh Power.
+Morelli was a member of the AFL's San Jose SaberCats, Milwaukee Iron, Omaha Nighthawks and Pittsburgh Power.

-Early years
+Early life

 As a 10-year-old, Morelli won the National Football League's 1995 Punt, Pass, and Kick competition, throwing a 50-yard pass in front of his hometown crowd at Pittsburgh's Three Rivers Stadium.

 In his high school years, Morelli was selected to the ESPN RISE Elite 11.